exercism/csharp/concepts/classes/about.md

 It is customary to specify an access modifier for all members.
 If no access modifier is specified, it will default to `private`.

-The above-mentioned grouping of related data and behavior plus restricting access to members is known as _encapsulation_, which is one of the core object-oriented concepts.
+The above-mentioned grouping of related data and behavior plus restricting access to members is known as [encapsulation][encapsulation], which is one of the core object-oriented concepts.

+The combination of field values of an object at any one time are known as the object's [state][object-state].

 You can think of a class as a template for creating instances of that class.
 To [create an instance of a class][creating-objects] (also known as an _object_), the [`new` keyword][new] is used: